Folding QQ-relations and transfer matrix eigenvalues: towards a unified approach to Bethe ansatz for super spin chains: Concluding remarks

 \item {\bf Generalization to other algebras} One of the interesting superalgebras is $U_{q}(D(2,1;\alpha)^{(1)})$.
 This algebra is unique in that it depends on an extra parameter $\alpha$.
 There should be some connections to our results at $\alpha=1$ because of the relation $D(2,1;1) \simeq osp(4|2)$.
 In addition, it is possible to execute the analytic Bethe ansatz based on Bethe ansatz equations with Cartan matrices of $D(2,1;\alpha)$, as in the case of other superalgebras \cite{T97,T98,T98-2,T99,T99-2}.
-It will be possible to consider further reductions of some of the QQ-relations in this paper with respect to Dynkin diagram symmetries and derive QQ-relations for twisted quantum affine superalgebras such as $U_{q}(osp(2r|2s)^{(2)})$.
+It will be possible to consider further reductions of some of the QQ-relations in this paper with respect to Dynkin diagram symmetries and derive QQ-relations for twisted quantum affine superalgebras including $U_{q}(osp(2r|2s)^{(2)})$ (see Appendix A).

 \item {\bf Operator realization} It is important to realize Wronskian-type formulas of T-functions as operators (through Q-operators) and give representation theoretical background for them.
 In \cite{BT08,T12,T19-1}, we constructed q-oscillator representations of $U_{q}(gl(M|N)^{(1)})$ (or $U_{q}(sl(M|N)^{(1)})$) for Q-operators (see also \cite{BDKM06,KLT12,FLMS10} for the rational case from various points of view, and \cite{Z14} for representation theoretical background).
 A tentative goal on this topic is to reformulate and generalize the contents of \cite{BT08,T12,T19-1} further.
 In particular, it is worthwhile to apply the folding technique described in \cite{FSS89} (or a modified version of it) to the results in \cite{T19-1}.